M7Tro/educationalProjects/chatApp/README.md

 First, let's develop the Login page.

-We will use a background image.
+We will use a background image for the body.
+Use index.css.
 It is stored in the 'public' folder.

 Go into index.css and add some styling to the body to set the image as the background:
     background with gradient and image, no-repeat, size that covers, position center, attachment fixed.